This guide will cover:

 -

-Typically the revenue-receiving department will begin by saving the file using the naming convention outlined below: MMYYDEPT#####IDT
+The revenue-receiving department will begin by saving the file using the naming convention outlined below: MMYYDEPT#####IDT

 -